Pricing

 Surgeons performing MRND must have a thorough understanding of the anatomy of the neck, as well as embryology of the parathyroid glands.
 In general, MRND is indicated whenever preservation of the SAN, SCM, or IJV is possible without compromising a complete oncologic resection.

 In this particular patient, the cancer significantly adhered to the omohyoid muscle as well as the internal jugular vein in the left level IV lymph node compartment.
-To achieve negative margins, the operating surgeon thus resected the internal jugular vein and omohyoid muscle en bloc.
+Despite the well known margins of level IV (anterior margin is lateral border of the sternohyoid muscle, posterior border is the posterior border of SCM, superior border is omohyoid muscle and inferior border is clavicle) the operating surgeon thus resected the internal jugular vein and omohyoid muscle en bloc to achieve negative margins.
 A surgical drain (#10 Jackson-Pratt) was placed on each side of the neck.

 The surgical pathology revealed that the scar revision only contained benign skin with scar.
 In total, 10 of 34 and 5 of 26 lymph nodes were positive in the left and right MRND specimens, respectively.
 All lateral neck lymph node compartments (levels II–V) contained at least 1 positive lymph node except for the left level II lymph node compartment.
 The largest positive lymph node on the left side measured 3.9 cm, and on the right side 3.8 cm.
 There was evidence of extranodal extension of the PTC in the bilateral lateral neck.
 At approximately 10 days postoperatively, his bilateral cranial nerves (CN) were all grossly intact (CN II–XII) and his vocal cord function as assessed by flexible laryngoscopy was completely normal.
 Additionally, his serum calcium was normal at 9.4 mg/dl [reference range 8.8–10.2 mg/dl].